Iwan-Rahman/Cell-Growth-Sim/README.md

 # Local Setup

-To run the project locally, enter the local directory and run the command, 'npm run dev' in a terminal.
+To run the project locally, enter the local directory and run the command, 'npm install' to install project dependencies and then 'npm run dev' in a terminal.
 The project will then be hosted locally, and a link to the localhost will be displayed in the terminal.
 Paste the link in a browser to view the project.

 # Project Structure